Ivor Maxse: Early life

-He was educated at Mr. Lake's Preparatory School in Caterham, Surrey from 1875 to 1877; Rugby School from 1877 to 1880 and Sandhurst from 1881 to 1882.
+He was educated at Mr. Lake's Preparatory School in Caterham, Surrey from 1875 to 1877; Rugby School from 1877 to 1880 and the Royal Military College, Sandhurst from 1881 to 1882.

 Early military career

+Maxse was commissioned as a subaltern, with the rank of lieutenant, into the Royal Fusiliers in September 1882.
+He served with the 2nd Battalion of his regiment in India for the first few years of his military career.
+He was promoted to captain in October 1889.

-Maxse was commissioned into the 7th Royal Fusiliers in 1882.
-He transferred to the Coldstream Guards in 1891, and served in the Egyptian Army where he was present at the Battle of Atbara and the Battle of Omdurman.
-In November 1899 he was in command of the 13th Sudanese Battalion during the operations leading to the defeat of the Khalifa at the Battle of Umm Diwaykarat (mentioned in despatches 25 November 1899).
-In recognition of his service in the Sudan, he received the brevet promotion to lieutenant-colonel on 14 March 1900.
-He then served in the Second Boer War (1899-1901) as a lieutenant-colonel and staff officer in the Transport Department in South Africa.
-He later commanded the first battalion of the Coldstream Guards from 1903 to 1907.
-In 1910, he was promoted to command of the 1st (Guards) Brigade.
+He transferred to the Coldstream Guards in May 1891.
+He was promoted in December 1897 to major and served in the Egyptian Army where he was present at the Battle of Atbara and the Battle of Omdurman.
+In November 1899 he was in command of the 13th Sudanese Battalion during the operations leading to the defeat of the Khalifa at the Battle of Umm Diwaykarat, and received a mention in despatches 25 November 1899.
+In recognition of his service in the Sudan, he also received a brevet promotion to lieutenant colonel, on 14 March 1900.

+Maxse then served in the Second Boer War (1899-1901), in the rank of lieutenant colonel, as a staff officer in the transport department in South Africa.

+Promoted to substantive lieutenant colonel in November 1903, he succeeded Arthur Henniker-Major as commanding officer (CO) of the 1st Battalion of the Coldstream Guards, commanding it from 1903 to 1907.
+He was promoted to brevet colonel in January 1905.

+In August 1910 he was promoted to the temporary rank of brigadier general and took command of the 1st (Guards) Brigade from Brigadier General Francis Davies.

+Family life

+In 1899 Maxse married Mary Caroline Wyndham, daughter of Henry Wyndham, 2nd Baron Leconfield of Petworth House, West Sussex.
+The couple had three children: John, Frederick and Violet.

-The Great War
+First World War

 Division commander

+In the First World War, Maxse served initially as commander of his brigade in the opening weeks of the war before being recalled to the United Kingdom to take over the new 18th (Eastern) Division, being promoted to major general in late August, After having handed over his brigade to Brigadier General Charles FitzClarence in late September.

+He led the 18th Division during its first few months of training in England before it was sent to the Western Front in July 1915, after having been inspected by King George V late the previous month, but both he and his division did not find themselves engaged in any major combat that year.

-In the First World War, as a divisional commander, he led the 18th (Eastern) Division when it took all its objectives on the First Day of the Battle of the Somme.
+Under Maxse's command, the 18th Division took all its objectives on the first day of the Battle of the Somme in July 1916.
 He achieved this in part by hiding the division in no man's land before the battle was joined and having them closely follow the creeping barrage towards the German line.
 They were "probably the best fighting division possessed by the British Army in September 1916", recruited from volunteers from London and the south-east.